-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Ecuador and the Galapagos Islands: Allie Almario of Myths and Mountains.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galapagos Islands: Allie Almario of Premier Tours.

 Ships and Cabins

-The Coral I & II.
-These sister ships carry 24 and 36 people, respectively, and the range of cabin categories and cruise lengths helps the budget-conscious.
+The Coral I and II.
+These first-class sister ships carry 20 and 36 people, respectively, and the range of cabin categories and cruise lengths helps the budget-conscious.
 Don’t book any ship lower than superior tourist class unless you want iffy service and less-experienced (and less English-proficient) naturalist guides.

 The MV Grace.
-Used by Princess Grace and the Prince of Monaco for their honeymoon, this small, luxurious ship holds a maximum of 18 passengers.
+Used by Princess Grace and the Prince of Monaco for their honeymoon, this small, luxurious ship holds a maximum of 18 passengers, with a guide-to-guest ratio of 1-to-9.
 The staff pampers but doesn’t cosset, which makes the ship feel elegant but adventurous.

 Cabin worth the splurge

 The Legend’s Legend Balcony Suite has one of the largest balconies of any ship in the Galapagos, and amenities include champagne on arrival.